 As environmental pressures and market dynamics shift, producers are taking a closer look at how early weaning, paired with precise nutrition and management practices, can unlock both short-term flexibility and long-term gains.

-Feeding hay is often just part of the cattle business.
-It is almost an afterthought to some.
+Feeding hay is often just part of the cattle business, and it's almost an afterthought to some.
 Habit and routine can sometimes overshadow a piece of your cattle business that deserves further evaluation.

 In addition to traditional fly control methods, modern insect growth regulators, prebiotics and heat regulation technologies can help protect your cow herd from the nuisance of multiple fly species.